MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/MSSQL-connector.md

 ## Next steps: Customize the search results page

 Create your own verticals and result types, so end users can view search results from new connections.
-Without this step, data from your connection won’t show up on the search results page.
+Without this step, data from your connection won't show up on the search results page.

 To learn more about how to create your verticals and MRTs, see [Search results page customization](customize-search-page.md).